grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/instrument-a-backend-plugin.md

 :::note

-Make sure you are using at least [grafana-plugin-sdk-go v0.157.0](https://github.com/grafana/grafana-plugin-sdk-go/releases/tag/v0.157.0).
-See [Update the Go SDK](../develop-a-plugin/work-with-backend#update-the-go-sdk) for update instructions.
+Make sure you are using at least [`grafana-plugin-sdk-go v0.157.0`](https://github.com/grafana/grafana-plugin-sdk-go/releases/tag/v0.157.0).
+Refer to [Update the Go SDK](../develop-a-plugin/work-with-backend#update-the-go-sdk) for update instructions.

 :::